School Russian Trip to Moscow & St. Petersburg

 The Summer Palace is a surprisingly modest mansion on the banks of the Fontanka River.
 It was built by Peter the Great as a relaxed residence for the warm summer months and it was used from its construction in 1714 until the Emperor’s death in 1725.
 Designed by Domenico Trezzini, the palace is built in the Petrine Baroque style favoured by Peter the Great.
 Its interiors contain numerous pain...

-The Venice Restaurant at the Hotel offers Buffet breakfast with an extensive menu of English and French breakfast dishes available for the hotel guests from 7am to 10 am.
+The Venice Restaurant at the hotel offers a continental buffet breakfast with an extensive menu, available for the hotel guests from 7am to 10 am.

 Park Inn (Pulkovskaya)